 Now through the first week of August may see some of the most action-packed days of sturgeon fishing of the year.
-We have 3 more weeks of Trophy Sturgeon fishing on the Columbia River in Astoria before we switch over completely to fall salmon fishing at Buoy 10.
+We have three more weeks of Trophy Sturgeon fishing on the Columbia River in Astoria before we switch completely over to fall salmon fishing at Buoy 10.
 Over the weekend we had a blast, landing sturgeon after sturgeon in as little as 5 feet of water.
-Often, we’re fishing so shallow that our motors are kicking up mud when it is time to leave for a new location.
+Often, we’re fishing so shallow that our motors are kicking up mud when it’s time to leave for a new location.
 It doesn’t get much better than that!
-Let us know if you would like to get out and chase some monster fish.
+Let us know if you would like to get out to chase some monster fish.
 This is an experience you’ll never forget.

 When many think of sturgeon, people often think of a dinosaur-like fish slowly swimming lethargically in a deep dark hole.
 When people think of tarpon, they think of reel screaming runs and six foot fish flying out of shallow water.
 It turns out both assumptions can be true.
 However, in the Columbia River Estuary, conditions align during June and July so that we see sturgeon flying out of the water like tarpon!
 What’s the only difference here between a tarpon and a sturgeon?
 Our sturgeon are generally bigger!
 The fishing we do in Astoria, Oregon includes many great types of fishing, but the sturgeon fishing on the Columbia River may be some of the best fishing in the whole region, and definitely the best sturgeon fishing on the Columbia River.